chainwayxyz/citrea-docs/developer-documentation/run-a-node/citrea-testnet/citrea-testnet-source.md

 ### Step 4: Run Citrea

-Look through the `rollup_config.toml` and apply changes as you wish, if you modified any Bitcoin RPC configs, change corresponding values under `[da]`.
-Then, you can run the full node by the following:
+Look through the `rollup_config.toml` and apply changes as you wish.
+If you modified any Bitcoin RPC configs, change corresponding values under `[da]`.
+Then, you can run the full node with the following:

 ```sh
 RISC0_DEV_MODE=1 ./target/release/citrea --network testnet --da-layer bitcoin --rollup-config-path ./resources/configs/testnet/rollup_config.toml --genesis-paths ./resources/genesis/testnet
 ```

-If everything is correct, you should see some logs that looks like this:
+If everything is correct, you should see some logs that look like this:

 ```sh
 2024-09-20T07:46:40.910416Z  INFO citrea_fullnode::runner: New State Root after soft confirmation #273314 is: RootHash("52b3c30f68667a7f25707534d2dc21d9071e7b776cb19df54166108fb6858c91")